 The simple answer is no. If you do not want to act as executor you have a few options:

-- You can instruct a probate professional to deal with the administration for you, although you will still need to approve and sign all the documents.
+- Instruct a probate professional to deal with the administration for you.
+However you will still need to approve and sign all the documents.

-- You can ‘reserve powers’.
-That means you step back from playing an active role in the administration in favour of the remaining executors, but you can still be reappointed in the future if required.
+- ‘Reserve powers’.
+That means you step back from playing an active role in the administration in favour of the remaining executors.
+You can still be reappointed in the future if required.

-- You can ‘renounce’ your powers as an executor.
+- ‘Renounce’ your powers as an executor.
 You will then be completely removed from the role and this cannot be reversed.
-You are not permitted to renounce however if you have already carried out any work on the estate (legally known as intermeddling).
+You are not permitted to renounce if you have already carried out any work on the estate.
+That is legally known as intermeddling.

-- You can appoint an attorney to obtain the grant on your behalf.
+- Appoint an attorney to obtain the grant on your behalf.
 This might be useful if only one executor is named in the Will.

-Can I be paid for being an executor?
+Can I receive payments for being an executor?

-Unfortunately not, lay executors cannot be paid for their time although they are entitled to be reimbursed for reasonable costs incurred, such as mileage for visiting a probate property or the costs of obtaining the death certificates.
-Professional executors on the other hand can charge for their time, and there will usually be a clause in the will specifying this.
+Unfortunately not.
+Lay executors cannot receive fees for their time.
+They can accept reimbursements for reasonable costs incurred.
+An example would be mileage for visiting a probate property or the costs of obtaining the death certificates.
+Professional executors can charge for their time, and there is usually a clause in the will specifying this.

 What is a grant?

-The grant is a formal document confirming the executors’ authority to collect in all the assets, to pay outstanding liabilities and tax due, and to distribute the estate in accordance with the terms of the will or intestacy.
+It is a formal document.
+It confirms the executors’ authority to collect in all the assets, pay outstanding liabilities and tax due, and distribute the estate in accordance with the terms of the will or intestacy.

 What responsibilities does an executor have?

-Before the grant is issued you will need to collate all the information relating to the assets and liabilities of the deceased, including any gifts made in the previous seven years.
-You will also need to make sure a tax return is completed from 6 April last until the date of death, if the deceased has income or chargeable gains in that period that warrant a return being prepared.
+Before the grant is issued you will need to collate information relating to the assets and liabilities of the deceased.
+That includes any gifts made in the previous seven years.
+You may also need to complete a tax return from 6 April last until the date of death.
+That would only be necessary if the deceased had income or chargeable gains that warranted a tax return.

-The next step is to complete the appropriate inheritance tax (IHT) forms – which ones to use will depend on the size and makeup of the estate assets.
-At the same time, you will need to complete the probate form PA1 and sign a legal statement.
+The next step is to complete the appropriate inheritance tax (IHT) forms.
+Which ones you use will depend on the size and makeup of the estate assets.
+You will also need to complete the probate form PA1 or online submission and sign a legal statement.
 There is guidance on applying for probate on the government’s website: https://www.gov.uk/applying-for-probate/apply-for-probate.

 If the estate exceeds the available nil rate bands there will be IHT to pay.
-It is part of the duty of an executor to assess the amount of tax due and make the necessary payment to HMRC out of estate funds.
+It is part of the duty of an executor to assess the amount of tax due and pay HMRC out of estate funds.
 The due date for IHT is the end of the sixth month after the month of death.
-However if any of the tax relates to land and buildings that part may be paid in 10 annual instalments.
-If the tax is not paid on time interest will accrue until it is paid.
+Any part of the tax that relates to land and buildings may be paid in 10 annual instalments.
+If you do not pay the tax on time interest will accrue until it is paid.

-If any further assets or liabilities come to light after submitting the IHT forms you will need to complete and file a corrective account with HMRC and pay any additional IHT.
+Should any further assets or liabilities come to light after submitting the IHT forms you will need to complete and file a corrective account with HMRC and pay any additional tax.

 What is an executor liable for?

-All liabilities must be met from the estate prior to distributing assets to the residuary beneficiaries, although you can make interim payments if funds allow.
-You can however be held liable for non-payment of debts if you distribute to beneficiaries and fail to satisfy all debts in full.
+All liabilities must be met from the estate prior to distributing assets to the residuary beneficiaries.
+You can however make interim payments if funds allow.
+Beware though, you could be held liable for non-payment of debts if you distribute to beneficiaries and fail to satisfy all debts in full.

 One of your duties as executor is to distribute the estate in accordance with the will.
-If you fail to interpret the will correctly and consequently distribute the assets incorrectly you will be liable to those who should have benefitted.
+If you fail to interpret the will correctly and consequently distribute the assets incorrectly you will be liable to any beneficiaries who are out of pocket.

-If you opt to pay IHT by instalments we recommend that you keep back the full amount due before passing assets to the residuary beneficiaries.
-In a recent case ‘Harris v HMRC’ the executor, Mr Harris, was liable to £340,000 of IHT even though he had transferred the remaining assets to the beneficiary on the understanding that the beneficiary would pay the outstanding tax.
+If you opt to pay IHT by instalments we recommend you retain the full amount due before passing assets to the residuary beneficiaries.
+In a recent case ‘Harris v HMRC’ the executor, Mr Harris, was liable for £340,000 of IHT.
+He transferred the remaining assets to the beneficiary on the understanding that the beneficiary would pay the outstanding tax.
 Unfortunately for the executor the beneficiary promptly sold up, moved to Barbados and could not be contacted!

 This all sounds quite scary – should I refuse an appointment as executor?